Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Conclusion

 \section{Conclusion}

-Existing selective credential disclosure schemes do not provide the full set of desired properties, particularly when it comes to issuing fully functional selective disclosure credentials without sacrificing desirable distributed trust assumptions.
+Existing selective credential disclosure schemes do not provide the full set of desired properties, particularly when it comes to efficiency and issuing general purpose selective disclosure credentials without sacrificing desirable distributed trust assumptions.
 This limits their applicability in distributed settings such as distributed ledgers, and prevents security engineers from implementing separation of duty policies that are effective in preserving integrity.
 In this paper, we present \sysname---a novel scheme that supports distributed threshold issuance, public and private attributes, re-randomization, and multiple unlinkable selective attribute revelations.
-We provide an overview of the \sysname system, and the cryptographic primitives underlying \sysname; an implementation and evaluation of \sysname as a smart contract library in \chainspace and \ethereum, a sharded and a permissionless blockchain respectively; and three diverse and important application to anonymous payments, petitions and censorship resistance. \sysname fills an important gap in the literature and enables selective disclosure credentials---an important privacy enhancing technology---to be used in settings with no natural single trusted third party to issue them, and to interoperate with modern transparent computation platforms.
+We provide an overview of the \sysname system, and the cryptographic primitives underlying \sysname; an implementation and evaluation of \sysname as a smart contract library in \chainspace and \ethereum, a sharded and a permissionless blockchain respectively; and three diverse and important application to anonymous payments, petitions and censorship resistance. \sysname fills an important gap in the literature and enables general purpose selective disclosure credentials---an important privacy enhancing technology---to be efficiently used in settings with no natural single trusted third party to issue them, and to interoperate with modern transparent computation platforms.

-\section{Acknowledgements.}
+\section{Acknowledgements}

-George Danezis, Sarah Meiklejohn, Shehar Bano and Alberto Sonnino are supported in part by EPSRC Grant EP/N028104/1 and the EU H2020 DECODE project under grant agreement number 732546.
-Mustafa Al-Bassam is supported by a scholarship from The Alan Turing Institute.
-We extend our thanks to Jonathan Bootle, Andrea Cerulli, Natalie Eskinazi, and Moxie Marlinspike for helpful suggestions on early manuscripts.
+George Danezis, Shehar Bano and Alberto Sonnino are supported in part by EPSRC Grant EP/N028104/1 and the EU H2020 DECODE project under grant agreement number 732546 as well as \texttt{chainspace.io}.
+Mustafa Al-Bassam is supported by The Alan Turing Institute.
+Sarah Meiklejohn is supported in part by EPSRC Grant EP/N028104/1.
+We thank Jonathan Bootle, Andrea Cerulli, Natalie Eskinazi, and Moxie Marlinspike for helpful suggestions on early manuscripts.
+We extend our thanks the anonymous reviewers for their valuable advice, and particularly to Christina Garman for kindly accepting to shepherd the paper and her many insightful comments and suggestions.